BORRELL-AUTOMATION/OsoLogic-CE-PlantManagerOS/README.md

 - Borrell Automation Platform
 - Borrell PlantManager OS
-- RootLogic OS
+- OsoLogic OS
-- RootLogic Hub
+- OsoLogic Hub
 - Ibercomp Altair OS

 An open-source hardware and software initiative to modernize industrial and home automation, bridging the gap between traditional PLC systems and the powerful, flexible world of modern computing.